UB-Mannheim/PalMA/README.md

 Copyright (C) 2014–2017 Universitätsbibliothek Mannheim

-Authors: Alexander Wagner, Stefan Weil (UB Mannheim)
+Authors: Dennis Müller, Alexander Wagner, Stefan Weil (UB Mannheim)

 This is free software.
 You may use it under the terms of the GNU General Public License (GPL).
 See [docs/gpl.txt](docs/gpl.txt) for details.